What Is Hetian Jade (Nephrite)?

 - Luster: Vitreous to greasy

-Jade where the brown sugar-like coloration accounts for at least 85% of the material.
+Jade where the distinctive brown sugar-like coloration accounts for at least 85% of the material.
+The color results from iron oxidation in the outer layers of the stone.

 | Color Grade | Rank | Description |